 16. Ice Cream Bean Fruit

-Right, these beans do smell like incredible vanilla beans!
-And they also do taste like ice cream.
-People and (other animals) enjoy eating ice cream bean fruits raw.
+Also, these beans do smell and taste like incredible vanilla ice cream.
+People and (other animals) enjoy eating the succulent pulps of these ice cream bean fruits raw.

-There are different varieties of ice cream bean fruits in the world.
-Some of them taste a bit like cinnamon.
-But no matter what variety, all of them are extraordinary.
+There are different varieties of ice cream bean fruits in the world; some taste a bit like cinnamon.
+In some areas, people even use it as a native folk medicine.

 One single ice cream bean contains about a dozen seeds inside.
-They’re covered by seed coats that look like cotton candies.
+They’re covered by pulps that look like cotton candies.
 The pulps are sweet, creamy, and mouth watery.

 Discover how people eat the miraculous ice cream bean fruit.
 You may marvel at its size.
 Watch this video: